 Over the last couple of years, we have seen Automakers experiment with the idea of cameras instead of traditional door mirrors, including Audi e-Tron which has digital wing mirrors.
 However, certain markets such as the United States make it mandatory for car manufacturers to use traditional mirrors to meet safety regulations.
-British automaker Aston Martin has come up with a hybrid rearview mirror in collaboration with Gentex which is set to make its debut at CES next week.
-Called the Full Display Mirror (FDM), the system is a combination of a traditional rearview mirror and three cameras.
-The unit is capable of displaying three different video feeds simultaneously, which gives an extensive view of the rear and cover the blind spots.
-According to Aston Martin, two of the cameras are built into the wing mirrors while the third one is mounted on the roof.
-The system can be customized by the driver to show a combination of mirror and camera views.
-And if the malfunction of the camera or a blocked by the dirt or grime, the unit can act as an LCD display or a standard auto-dimming rearview mirror.
+British automaker Aston Martin has come up with a hybrid rearview mirror in collaboration with Gentex, which is set to make its debut at CES next week.
+Called the Full Display Mirror (FDM), the system combines a traditional rearview mirror and three cameras.
+The unit can display three different video feeds simultaneously, which gives an extensive view of the rear and covers the blind spots.
+According to Aston Martin, two cameras are built into the wing mirrors while the third one is mounted on the roof.
+The driver can customize the system to show a combination of mirror and camera views.
+And if the malfunction of camera or a blocked by dirt or grime, the unit can act as an LCD or a standard auto-dimming rearview mirror.

 Aston Martin Chief Marketing Officer Simon Sproule said, “As a global luxury brand, our vehicles combine benchmark beauty and quality with performance and driver-assistance features that evoke a sensory response.
 The goal of this development program with Gentex is to ultimately implement a unique CMS [camera monitoring system] solution that enriches the Aston Martin driving experience for our customers around the world.”